vidyasagar2405/roi-based-static-motion-detection/README.md

-# 🧠 OpenCV Static Motion Detection Project
+# Static Motion Detection Project using OpenCV

 This project demonstrates a **Static Motion Detection System** built using **OpenCV** and **Python**.
 There is a defined **Region of Intrest(ROI)** It allows users to detect motion **only within that ROI area** of the video frame.